jsteuver/Cloud-Computing-Midterm/WRITEUPS.md

 This is accessible [here](http://ccmidterm.eastus.azurecontainer.io:8000/).
 You can create an account via the **Sign Up** link at the top, after which you can use the **Login** and **Logout** links as necessary.

+Note again that you **need to be logged in** to access some of the remaining requirements.

 ### Requirement 4